-Your previous work experience and education, or your background, are also great ways to determine a career path you’d be suited for.
+Your previous work experience and education — or your background — can also help you determine a career path you’d be suited for.

-For example, I studied journalism in college and worked at a news station after graduation, yet wanted to leave the TV industry.
-My background, which was tailored towards writing jobs and content-heavy positions, made me an ideal candidate for a blog writer position at HubSpot.
+For example, I studied journalism in college and worked at a local news station after graduation.
+However, after a year, I decided I wanted to leave the industry.
+My background — which was writing and content-focused — made me an ideal candidate for a position on the HubSpot Blog.

-If your background doesn’t align with your newfound career interests that’s alright too!
-This may require a little more research on your end about whether or not you’ll need to go back to school for a masters degree, get a certification of some kind, or work in an entry-level position in your new field of interest.
+If your background doesn’t align with your newfound career interests, that’s OK, too!
+However, this may require a little more research on your end about how you can transition to a new career.
+You may need to go back to school for a master's degree, get a certification of some kind, or work in an entry-level position in your new field of interest.

 4. Brainstorm your career goals.

-Brainstorm your personal and career goals to help you determine the right job for you.
-Think about things like work-life balance, salary, and what you can envision yourself doing in 5-10 years.
-This will help you narrow down your search as different industries and positions have a range of standards when it comes to factors such as career flexibility and growth.
+Brainstorm your personal and career goals to help you determine the ideal next step for you.
+Think about things like work-life balance, salary, and your goals for the next 5-10 years.
+This will help you narrow down your search — different industries and positions have a range of standards when it comes to factors like flexibility, culture, and career growth.

 5. Create a list of your dream companies.

 Whether or not you’re sure about a specific opportunity, create a list of your dream companies you think you'd enjoy working for.
 This is a great way to keep track of opportunities at the companies you’re most interested in and remain goal-oriented.